Connect with others who understand.

 • Pale, foul-smelling stools

-Missing a diagnosis of celiac disease in children, or confusing it with other digestive issues, can lead to severe symptoms.
-These may include intense diarrhea and dehydration, which can cause lethargy (extreme tiredness), low blood pressure, and low potassium levels.
+When celiac disease goes undiagnosed or is mistaken for other digestive conditions in children, their symptoms can become severe.
+These may include intense diarrhea and dehydration, which can cause lethargy (extreme tiredness), hypotention (low blood pressure), and low potassium levels.

 • Headaches and fatigue